- Calcification in the muscle (Myositis ossificans):

 - Chronic compartment syndrome:

 The groups of muscles on the arms and legs are surrounded by taught muscle membranes (fascias), which are partially unremitting.
 Pain can be experienced in a muscle group in the leg after only a few minutes activity following an earlier muscle injury, or following a very rapid increase in training of individual muscle groups.
 There is a sensation that the muscle is “tightened” and becomes hard, which is accompanied by discomfort.
 If the activity is stopped the discomfort diminishes, but returns a short period after the resumption of sports activity.
 This can be due to the muscle swelling up (after injury), or growing quicker than the muscle membrane can manage to keep up to (increase in training intensity too fast), whereby the pressure on the blood vessels and nerves in the muscle group increases.
 The diagnosis can be made with a pressure measurement in the muscle compartment, (article).
-Treatment comprises relief with slowly increasing training intensity after loss of symptoms.
+Treatment comprises relief with slowly increasing training intensity after loss of symptoms, rheumatic medicine (NSAID).
+If there is scar tissue in the muscle, ultrasound guided injection of corticosteroid around the scar tissue formation can be attempted.
 In cases where there is a lack of progress a surgical severing of the muscle membranes can be performed, which is usually a minor procedure with good results. (article-1), (article-2).